ThirtySomething/ID3Stats/plugins/plugin_artists_tracks/README.md

 # Artists tracks

 This plugin will list all tracks each artist.
-First retrieve all artists in alphabetical order.

 ```sql
 SELECT